mwcproject/mwc-node/doc/exchange_recommendations.md

 and mwc713: mwc713: https://github.com/mwcproject/mwc713

 The main difference between these wallets is that mwc713 supports receive by http(s), file, and mwcmqs, and keybase, while mwc-wallet supports http(s), file, and keybase. mwc-wallet is a fork of the grin-wallet so it is much closer to grin-wallet.
 Exchanges that already support grin-wallet may have an easier time supporting mwc-wallet than mwc713.
+Please ensure you have the latest version of this software running in production.

 # Double Spend Attacks #